kashifrazzaqui/gitstats/README.md

 - `--branch`: Analyze only a specific branch
 - `--exclude`: Comma-separated list of file patterns to exclude
 - `--show-emails`: Show email addresses in the output table to help debug name consolidation issues
+- `--exclude-developers`: Comma-separated list of developer names or emails to exclude from analysis

 ### Examples